JeremiahKaren/35percent.github.io/_posts/2019-03-02-elephant-shopping-centre-judicial-review-sought.md

 ## A destructive scheme

-The action is being mounted because Delancey's scheme will destroy and displace the local community, while making them a profit of at least £137m –
+The action is being mounted because Delancey's scheme will destroy and displace the local community, while allowing Delancey a required profit of £137m –

 1. Most traders won’t get a place in the new development
 1. There is no certainty over the future of the bingo